The Camps One

 The Sonderkommando

 The SS forced inmates to participate in the mass destruction of their fellow human being.
-These inmates were known as SonderKommandos (Special Detachments).
+These inmates were known as Sonderkommandos (Special Detachments).
 They had to carry out various tasks within the camp and in exchange they were given extra rations and an extended life expectancy of approximately three to six months.
 Other privileged inmates known as Kapos (foremen) kept them in line at the end of a whip or cudgel.
 Some of these Kapos became as notorious as the SS themselves.

-SonderKommandos were used all over the camp.
+Sonderkommandos were used all over the camp.
 Their most grisly tasks occurred at the gas chambers and crematoriums.
 At the gas chambers they had to assist the SS in the packing of the chamber itself of inmates.
 Below is a typical example of the scenes that they had to endure:

 The gas squads packed around 2000 naked victims into the death chamber that was disguised as a shower complex.
 From the ceiling hung imitation shower heads, the doors were closed, the air was pumped out and the gas was poured in, Zyklon-B, or hydrogen Cyanide, is a very poisonous gas that causes death by internal suffocation.
 As this happened, the gas squads had to endure the victims screams.
 Death could take up to 20 minutes.
 While the victims were dying the SS watched through peepholes.
 When the doors were opened, a bluish-grey haze would escape from the chamber.
 They found the victims in half-sitting positions in a tower like pile.
 Most were pink; others were covered with green spots.
 Some had foam on their lips whilst others were bleeding from their noses.
 Many had their eyes open.
 The majority was packed near the doors.
-The squads would then move in with hooks to pull the victims apart, sometimes they had to break the dead victims bones so as to separate them.
+The squads would then move in with hooks to pull the victims apart, sometimes they had to break the dead victims’ bones so as to separate them.
 They would them push the bodies down a chute to the corpse cellar where other prisoners would search the victims for gold teeth etc prior to stacking them for cremation.

 Flilip Müller, an inmate at Auschwitz and who had worked as part of a Sonderkommando within the crematoria witnessed the following on his first day of work there: "There Fischl went from corpse to corpse, forcing their mouths open with an iron bar.
-When he found a gold tooth he pulled it out with a pair of pliers and flung it into a tin."
+When he found a gold tooth, he pulled it out with a pair of pliers and flung it into a tin."
 (Eyewitness Auschwitz.
 Three Years in the Gas Chambers (1979) p14.
 Fillip Müller).
-Everything was robbed from the victims before they were incarcerated.
-This was what awaited for all those sent to Auschwitz and all the other camps regardless of age or sex.
+Everything was robbed from the victims before they were incinerated.
+This was what waited for all those sent to Auschwitz and all the other camps regardless of age or sex.

 Gold Teeth Workshop

 In the Summer of 1943, a workshop was established inside Crematorium 3 within Birkenau for the melting down of the gold stolen from the victims of the gas, such as gold teeth and this gold was turned into gold bars.
 Like all workshops, Jews would be used to carry out this grisly task.
 The teeth were soaked in hydrochloric acid so as to strip off any blood, bone and flesh remaining on the tooth, then they were melted into bars.
-The gold bars would be transported out of Birkenau inside an ambulance to the main camp in Auschwitz (main camp), and later transferred to the Reichsbank in Berlin.
+The gold bars would be transported out of Birkenau inside an ambulance to the main camp [Auschwitz I], and later transferred to the Reichsbank in Berlin.

 The Angel of Death: Dr Joseph Mengele